Directory of Diseases

 Any movable joint in the body can be sprained during an injury.
 The same is true of your jaw joint.
 This can occur when the jaw is moved too much during a forceful impact to the face.
 Although most of these sprains heal well on their own, your recovery needs to be supervised by a health professional.
 When you sprain your jaw you should be able to open your mouth almost all the way open and should be able bite down without much difficulty.
 There should also be no deformity or swelling of your jaw.

-Twisting of the testicles in the scrotum.
+Testicular Torsion is a twisting of the testicles in the scrotum.
 The testicles are suspended from the spermatic cords, and these cords supply the nerves and blood vessels to the testicles.
 Normally the testicles are attached to the sides of the scrotum preventing twisting.
 At times these attachments are not present allowing the testicle to twist in the scrotum causing the vessels in the spermatic cord to become blocked.
 If the twisting is not relieved the testicle can die.
 It is most common in adolescents (12 to 20 years), but can affect all ages.